 What happens when you let your students come up with the task?
 You get a great activity that students have already bought into because they think it’s their idea!

-We were teaching social studies to our fourth and fifth graders and were learning about the way of life for the different Indigenous groups historically in Canada.
+We were teaching social studies to our fourth and fifth graders one day.
+The lesson was about the way of life for the different Indigenous groups historically in Canada.
 Our question to our students was, “How can you show us what you have learned?”

-Their responses, “Can we make a project?
-Can we build a tipi?
+“Can we make a project?
+How can we build a tipi?
 Can I make a poster?”
-They were so excited.
+Students were so excited.

 Of course we did it all.
 Our students came up with the idea of turning our classroom into a museum (or they thought they did).
-Each small group was designated a different Indigenous group and were responsible for creating a museum display to teach the rest of the class about the shelters used for their group of indigenous people.
+Each small group was designated a different Indigenous group and were responsible for creating a museum display to teach the rest of the class about the types and purposes of shelters used.

-What the students didn’t know, is we had already created a product on Teachers Pay Teachers so other teachers could join in on the fun.
+What they didn’t know, is we had already created a product so other teachers could join in on the fun.
 You can grab it here if you are interested.
 It includes background information for the teacher, rubrics, checklists and an outline to do the whole lesson.

 This project is not just about making something.
-It includes a short mapping task so students can show which part of the country their Indigenous group historically lived in and includes a checklist so students will know which information they should include in their explanation.
+It includes a short mapping task so students can show which part of the country the Indigenous People historically lived and includes a checklist so students will know which information they should include.

 The best part was setting up our classroom as a museum and letting other classes come visit while we taught everything we had learned.
 They were so engaged and can’t wait to do more projects like it.